Mass Cane Plant: A Low-Maintenance Beauty

 Watering is fairly simple.
 If placed in moderate light, the plant should be watered when the soil surface is dry to the touch.
-Water enough to moisten the soil throughout the pot.
+Water the mass cane just enough to moisten the soil throughout the pot.
 In most moderate conditions, there is no need to leave excess water in the plant's liner.
 Allow the soil surface to become dry to the touch before watering again.

 - In moderate light, the plant should be watered every week or two.

 - In areas with strong light, it may be necessary either to leave some water in the liner or water more frequently.

 - In low light, you will want to water less frequently.
 Be sure to allow canes in low light a period of drying.